 Selection for these programs is determined by the following: Residents of the Harper College district who complete the application process by the program's application deadline will receive preferential consideration in the selection process.
 If, on that deadline date, more completed applications have been received than space available, those students with the highest qualifications will be selected.

-The Interpreter Training and Legal Technology Programs are also limited enrollment programs and also have special admission requirements.
+The Interpretation/Transliteration Program is also a limited enrollment program and has special admission requirements.
 Contact the Admissions Office for additional information.

 International Students